Architectural Design Collection of G.R. Hass

 Meet the Designer

-George R. Hass is a recent Graduate of the University of Michigan - Taubman College of Architecture and Urban Planning, having received their M. ARCH degree in May of 2024.
+George R. Hass is a Graduate of the University of Michigan - Taubman College of Architecture and Urban Planning, having received their M. ARCH degree in May of 2024.

-A queer, afro-indigenous creator themself, Hass vies for representation and activism within those spheres, encouraging and participating in dialogues, and raising awareness of visible and invisible diversity.
+An afro-indigenous creator themself, Hass vies for representation and activism within those spheres, encouraging and participating in dialogues, and raising awareness of visible and invisible diversity.

 Lower Level Undergraduate Works